q1an-w/Soen321/Report/reporttemp.md

 - **Success Rate**: **15.49%**
 The result shows that even small input modifications to key features can lead to incorrect non-fraud classification by the model.

+#### Strategy A (Decision Tree Classifier)
+To evaluate the robustness of the decision tree classifier, we applied Strategy (A) a targeted evasion technique that reduces feature5 and feature7 by 1 for each known fraudulent input.
+These features were hypothesized to significantly influence the model's fraud detection logic.

+After scaling and passing the modified samples through the original model, the results revealed:
+- **Evasion Success: 35 out of 226 samples**
+- **Success Rate: 15.49%**
+These results show that even a simple and minimal modification to key features can cause misclassification.
+Although not as extreme as other strategies, this technique still allowed 15.49% of fraudulent cases to evade detection — exposing a tangible weakness in the decision tree’s boundary sensitivity.

+The full result set is saved in results_strategy_a_dt.csv.

 #### Strategy B:
 This strategy incremented the values of `feature3` and `feature6` by 1 for each fraudulent input.
 These changes were hypothesized to make fraudulent behavior appear more benign.